top of page

 Medicine Ball Slams Or Throws

 These movements bridge the gap between strength and explosiveness.
-Medicine ball work trains your upper body to generate and release force quickly.
+Medicine ball work shows how functional fitness improves sports performance for men by training your upper body to generate and release force quickly.

 It’s ideal for sports requiring rotational power—like boxing, baseball, or tennis—and adds a dynamic edge to your training.